-As a nonprofit society, the ISCD is funded for the public good and must comply with applicable laws (local, state and federal).
-Fundamental values such as honesty, integrity, fairness, respect, trust, responsibility, and accountability serve as guiding principles for the ISCD.
+As a nonprofit society, we are funded for the public good and must comply with applicable laws (local, state and federal).
+Fundamental values such as honesty, integrity, fairness, respect, trust, responsibility, and accountability serve as our guiding principles.

 This ISCD Code of Ethics, approved by the ISCD Board in November 2007, identifies general principles and guidelines for ethical issues regarding relations within the ISCD, with its members, with the scientific community, the general public, and with sponsors.

 The ISCD Code of Ethics covers the following topics:

 |I.||Guiding Principles for Excellence: Mission and Core Values|

 |B.||Disclosure and Conflict of Interest|

 |C.||Financial and Legal Issues|

 |F.||Fundraising: Contributions, Gifts, and Industry Relationships|